 Fall 2018 — Oregon State University students are out there making a difference, each in their own way.
-Alisha Saduova is a civil engineering student from Kazakhstan, and her passion is environmentally conscious construction.
-She hopes to use her expertise to serve her community back home.
+Alisha Saduova is a civil engineering student and her passion is environmentally conscious construction.
+She hopes to use her expertise to serve communities in her home country of Kazakhstan.
 While here at OSU, Saduova has become involved through the International Cultural Services Program and the Oregon Alpha chapter of Tau Beta Pi, an engineering honors association.

 Q: Why did you choose your major?

 I want to create something beneficial to humanity with my own hands.
 In the country where I was born, there are boundless steppes, beautiful valleys and desolate places.
 However, the country’s fast development negatively impacts the environment.
 I have been asking myself, “What can I do?
 How can I use my potential to become a useful part of the community?”
 I decided that I want to study civil engineering, specifically the implementation of green technologies in construction.